 - How long a customer typically remains loyal to your brand

-What is the customer lifetime value (CLV) formula?
+What is an example of customer lifetime value?

 Say you’re an ecommerce clothing brand.
 If an average customer purchases $200 worth of products three times a year and remains a customer for five years, the CLV of that customer would be $3,000 ($200 x 3 purchases x 5 years).